 - 1½ cup palm oil

 - When the meat is cooked, add palm oil then the ground ogbono.
 After about a minute you will notice the ogbono thicken the soup.
 If it is too thick, add more water to thin it out to your desired consistency.

 - Add the chopped onions and fresh pepper, allow simmer for about a minute, then add your kale leaves.

-- Stir in the kale and Turn off the heat.
+- Stir in the kale and turn off the heat.
 Let the rsidual heat lightly cook the vegetables.